satishthodeti/satishthodeti/README.md

-- 👋 Hi, I’m satishthodeti
+- 👋 Hi, I’m Satish Thodeti
-- 👀 I’m interested in coding
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Full Stack Developer
+- 🌱 I’m currently learning 4.O Technologys
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new
 - 📫 How to reach me https://www.linkedin.com/in/satishthodeti/

 <!---